Barclays Options Trading Strategy that Outperforms the Market

 Impact on Retail Traders

-Retail traders are now more empowered by commission-free trading platforms, and have influenced the dynamics of options pricing through their speculative bets.
+Retail traders are now more empowered by a wide selection of options brokers and commission-free trading platforms, and have influenced the dynamics of options pricing through their speculative bets.

 These strategies pose certain implications for these traders: